Noise-Related Organizations

 New Jersey Noise Control Council — A 13-member advisory body affiliated with the Bureau of Local Environmental Management and established under the state’s Noise Control Act, comprising nine public members appointed by the governor and four representatives from various state agencies, to consider matters related to noise control and regulation.
 Meets approximately ten times per year.

-Providence Noise Project (RI) — In addition to this website, you can peruse the Noise Project’s newsletter archive to see our past activities.
+Providence Noise Project (RI) — In addition to this website, you can peruse the Noise Project’s newsletter archive to see some of the issues we address and some of our past activities.

 Quiet Clean RI — Working to reduce noise and other harmful emissions from landscaping equipment